potato-tf/PopExtensionsPlus/README.md

 scripts/population/mvm_bigrock_vscript.pop is a demonstrative popfile that makes use of all available hooks

+# Features:

-## Features:
+## MissionAttributes
 - Dozens of one-line key-values that mimic many of the features of rafmod/sigmod.
-See [This Trello page](https://trello.com/b/rHmwlmCL/popextensions-todo-list) to see which ones are available
+Forcibly disable romevision, turn players into Robots, apply global item attributes or conditions to players, and way more than can be reasonably listed here

+## Bot Tags
 - Dozens of bot tags that mimic many of the rafmod/sigmod TFBot keyvalues
-- A variety of global MvM fixes that are present in rafmod/sigmod
+- Enables a variety of AI mechanics previously exclusive to rafmod/sigmod.
+Spellcasting bots, custom spawn locations, homing rockets, the list goes on.

+## Global fixes and balance changes
+- The holiday punch can tickle robots once more, with working animations!
+- Your Eternal Reward disguises are no longer delayed.
+- Improved money collection for scout (collects instantly), money spawns with zero velocity.
+- Fixed HoldFireUntilReload on every weapon
+- Dragons Fury cannot be reflected.

+## Reverse MvM
 - Native Reverse MvM support (WIP)

+## Backwards Compatible
-- All the original features of popextensions for adding spawn/death output hooks to bots and tanks.
+- All the original features of popextensions for adding spawn/death output hooks to bots and tanks are still supported, making this library a drop-in replacement.

+## Self-contained
+- no need to worry about cleaning everything up manually, popextensions will automatically remove itself and all of its changes when a new popfile or wave that does not use it is loaded.

 ## Example
 The example below makes bots with tag abc green, spawns a barrel prop on bot's head and gives them a frying pan (thanks to this script to download from here https://tf2maps.net/downloads/vscript-give_tf_weapon.14897/):